Samuel Wilks

 Sir Samuel Wilks, 1st Baronet, (2 June 1824 – 8 November 1911) was a British physician and biographer.

 Early life

-Samuel Wilks was born on 2 June 1824 in Camberwell, London, the second son of Joseph Barber Wilks, a cashier at the East India House.
+Samuel Wilks was born on 2 June 1824 in Camberwell, London, the second son of Joseph Barber Wilks (1790–1854), a cashier at the East India House.
 After attending Aldenham School and University College School he was apprenticed to Richard Prior, a doctor in Newington.

+Wilks's great-grandfather, another Samuel Wilks (1729–1803), was Examiner of India Correspondence at the East India Company between 1769 and 1785, the first to occupy that role.
+Through his father, Wilks was the nephew of Rev. Samuel Charles Wilks, the evangelical divine.

 Career

 In 1842 he entered Guy's Hospital to study medicine.
 After graduating MB in 1848 he was hired as a physician to the Surrey Infirmary (1853).
 In 1856 he returned to Guy's Hospital, first as assistant physician and curator of its museum (a post he held for nine years), then as physician and lecturer on medicine (1857).
 From 1866 to 1870 he was examiner in the practice of medicine at the University of London and from 1868 to 1875 examiner in medicine at the Royal College of Surgeons.